CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Do not act as if you were going to live ten thousand years.
-Death hangs over you.
-While you live, while it is in your power, be good." - Marcus Aurelius</p>
+<p>"If thou art pained by any external thing, it is not this that disturbs thee, but thy own judgment about it.
+And it is in thy power to wipe out this judgment now." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->